5 Ways to Make Pinterest Work for Your Association

 - Research your target market.
 How are the members you want to attract using Pinterest?
 What categories are they interested in?
 What content are they pinning?
 You want to make sure your association is posting relevant content your potential members will find and be interested in.

 - Utilize the “Pin It” button.
 Your social media widgets should already be front and center on your association website or digital publishing platform.
-Simply add the “Pin It” button so users know your association is active on Pinterest.
+Simply add the “Pin It” button so users know your association is active on Pinterest, too.

 - Make your content “pin-able.”
 Since Pinterest embraces the use of visual content, you should audit the images on your association’s website.
 Are there images on every page of content?
 Try to pin each page of content on your website.
 If an image isn’t available, users will not be able to pin content onto their boards.

 - Learn from other associations on Pinterest.
 Do a search for associations on Pinterest.
 Who is showing up?
 How are they ensuring they’re found in searches?
-What boards have they created that have gained a significant number of followers.
+What boards have they created that have gained a significant number of followers?
+Apply some of what seems to be working for other organizations.

 |Free eBook: Digital Publishing For Associations|